HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 1. Parties SHOULD use polling if one or both of the parties is unable to support the subscription model (see notes on the [Checking Task Status](checking_task_status.html) page).
 2. The receiving party for the referral SHOULD use the batch query process to request periodic updates of reference resources.
 3. The above system flows do not define the handling of all possible scenarios.
 Exchange scenarios may include refusing the referral, canceling the referral by either party, and error conditions that may occur when using RESTful exchanges.
 It is up to each party to follow the current best practice in managing the state of the referral.
-4. The Provider / Requester SHOULD set the Task.status to "requested" until it receives a valid HTTPS response indicating that the Task was received at which point it SHOULD set the Task.status to "received".
+4. The Provider/Requester SHOULD set the Task.status to "requested" until it receives a valid HTTPS response indicating that the Task was received at which point it SHOULD set the Task.status to "received".

 ### Patient Coordination Workflow